shreyan001/DocPact/description.md

 - **Scalable, programmable, content-addressed storage**—pay-by-use and always permanent.
 - **Flexible USDFC-based programmable payments/escrow** with programmable splits and agent triggers.
 - **Decentralized proof and retrieval**—all deal evidence and events are cryptographically proven, never lost, and not tropical to platform infra.
-- **Native support for ZK/TEE computation**—run verifications confidentially, trustlessly, and extensibly.
+- **Integration with ZK/TEE computation tools**—enables verifications to run confidentially through compatible ZK proof systems and trusted execution environments, while Filecoin provides the underlying storage and proof infrastructure.

 ***